ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 ### Composing URLs for Searching
 The stage is set and we are ready to look at how to call our search service in our pre-URLComponents world.

-To generate a `URL` we could write some code like this:
+To generate a `URL` in our iOS app, we could write some code like this:

 ```swift
 func searchURL(with q: String, optionalParameters: [String: String]? = nil) -> URL? {